yakimovim/vscode-check-npm-updates/README.md

 ## Configuration File

-You may place a file with name `.checkNpmUpdates` into a folder where `package.json` exists.
+You may place a file with name `.checkNpmUpdates.json` into a folder where `package.json` exists.
 The content of this file allows you to control how packages in the `package.json` will be checked.

-The `.checkNpmUpdates` must contain JSON object with the following properties:
+The `.checkNpmUpdates.json` must contain JSON object with the following properties:

 * disable (optional).
 Boolean.
 The default value is `false`.
 Its value indicates if the check of package versions should be executed for the `package.json` or not.
 * skip (optional).
 An array of strings.
 The default value is an empty array.
 The array contains names of packages that should be excluded from the check.
 Names are case-insensitive.